Performance enhancing dope: Should sport ban cannabis?

 "I can't think of any sport in which it would be an advantage.
 And it seems ludicrous that someone could quite legally smoke cannabis in Amsterdam in the morning and then come over to London in the afternoon and be banned from competing."

-The heart of the problem is where to draw the line between performance enhancing drugs - which many experts agree should be prohibited in sport because they make the contest unfair - and recreational drugs like marijuana, which is unlikely to boost performance but could give sport a bad image.
+The heart of the problem is where to draw the line between performance enhancing drugs - which many experts agree should be prohibited in sports because they make the contest unfair - and recreational drugs, which have little bearing on performance but could give sport a bad image.

 SCIENTIFIC OR POLITICAL?

-While it is generally accepted that cannabis is unlikely to give athletes any advantage in fast-paced sports, some experts say it could prove helpful in sports like shooting or golf where a steady hand is needed.

-Under WADA's rules, athletes face a two-year ban if cannabis is found in their system while they are in competition.
+Since marijuana is a forbidden drug on WADA's current list, athletes face a two-year ban if it is found in their system while they are in competition.

-But the anti-doping body does not sanction those who test positive for marijuana outside of competition times, while they are in training camps or during rest periods.
+But the anti-doping body does not sanction athletes who test positive for marijuana outside of competition times, while they are in training camps or during rest periods.

 Scientists say this smacks of double standards and suggests WADA bans cannabis for political rather than scientific reasons.

-"The problem is the elite athletes should be seen as role models for young kids, and so they ban cannabis because they don't want to have the image of gold medalists smoking joints," said one British-based sports scientist who asked not to be identified because of the sensitivity of the issue.

-A photo of the American swimming champion Michael Phelps inhaling from a glass pipe used for smoking marijuana in 2009 sparked criticism from the U.S. Olympic Committee.
+A photo of the American swimming champion Michael Phelps smoking marijuana through a glass pipe "bong" in 2009 sparked criticism from the U.S. Olympic Committee.

-In a statement released shortly after the picture was published by a British tabloid newspaper, Phelps admitted to smoking pot and apologized for what he described as "bad judgment".
-He did not receive a doping ban because it was not "in competition".
+In a statement released shortly after the picture was published by a British tabloid newspaper, Phelps admitted to smoking pot and apologised for what he described as "bad judgment".
+But he faced no sporting sanction for his behaviour because it was not "in competition".

 Experts say that row, as well as Monday's ruling on American judoka Nick Delpopolo - who said he inadvertently ate the drug in a marijuana brownie - is far more to do with the image of sport than any form of cheating.